phorsfall/genetics/README.markdown

-# Hi John

 This is a [Genetic Programming](http://en.wikipedia.org/wiki/Genetic_programming) library for Ruby.

 > In artificial intelligence, genetic programming (GP) is an evolutionary algorithm-based methodology inspired by biological evolution to find computer programs that perform a user-defined task.

-I really don't know what I'll do with this in the future; I'm just having fun.
+At present I have no intention of developing this further.
 It's usable though (at least for toy problems), and interesting to play with.

 # Requirements